Craigslist founder gives $20 million to journalism school

 "I think right now in this country, we're in a kind of information war and people of good will need to stand up and do something real," Newmark said in an interview with CNNMoney.

-Newmark has no personal connection to the school, but said he chose CUNY because it's a public institution with a diverse population and serves the types of students he once was -- those who rely on financial aid to get trough school.
+Newmark has no personal connection to the school, but said he chose CUNY because it's a public institution with a diverse population and serves the types of students he once was -- those who rely on financial aid to get through school.
 Though the school will now bear his name, Newmark will not be heavily involved, saying his philanthropy model is to give money and "get out of the way."

 "The CUNY journalism school does a lot to push forward the practice of quality journalism and does so by giving opportunity to everyone so that's a big part of what I'm doing," he said.